AdobeDocs/adobeio-events/support/faq.md

 In this case, we will continue to retry the event delivery for 24 hours, but if all retry attempts get exhausted and the event still isn't delivered, then the event will be dropped.
 However, do note that the event registration will remain as **Active** and shall continue to process events.

-#### Does every Adobe I/O Events webhook HTTP requests come with a signature?
+#### Does every Adobe I/O Events webhook HTTP request come with a signature?

-Yes, to allow your webhook to reject forged requests, Adobe I/O Events adds a  [`x-adobe-signature`](../intro/webhooks_intro.md#authenticating-events) header to every single HTTP request it makes to your webhook URL (even the first `challenge` GET request).
+Yes, to allow your webhook to reject forged requests, Adobe I/O Events adds a [`x-adobe-signature`](../intro/webhooks_intro.md#security-considerations) header to every single HTTP request it makes to your webhook URL (even the first `challenge` GET request).

 #### Do Adobe I/O Events notifications come from a range of static IPs?